Description

 Sheet size: 25.3 x 33.8 cm (9.96 x 13.31 inch).
 Image size: 25.3 x 33.8 cm.
 (9.96 x 13.31 inch).

 Condition: good, given age.
 Slight foxing, creasing and soiling.
-Small tear at bottom left.
-Some text corrections using paint.
-Losely atteached to a carrier sheet.
+Small tear at bottom left, backed.
+Additional small tears at top right and right middle, backed.
+Small areas with slight paper loss, backed.
+Some text corrections using white paint, with some paper loss, backed.
+A few pinsice holes in top area.
+Image in very good condition.
 General age-related toning and/or occasional minor defects from handling.
 Please study scan carefully.

 ALLEGORY, TIME, TWELVE MONTHS, JEREMIAS FALCK, JOACHIM VON SANDRART, 17TH-CENTURY ENGRAVING, DAY ALLEGORY, DUTCH GOLDEN AGE, FORMAL GARDEN